 Whether psychotherapy can help you will depend largely upon the quality of the relationship between you and your therapist.
 For this reason, for fixed term or long term work (excluding MOT 3 session work), I offer the first exploratory session for a reduced fee.
 This allows both of us to decide whether we feel we can work together.

-My fees are £52 per session for standard 50 minute sessions, with an initial consultation fee of £25.
+My fees are £52 per session for standard 50 minute sessions, with an initial consultation fee of £35.
 I do offer some discounts, but this is based on household income.
 Longer sessions of 90 minutes and EMDR based sessions of 90 minutes cost £72.